lucaminudel/Objects-relationships-Coding-Dojo/README.md

 The list below contains all the feature requests to be implemented.
 Implement one feature request at a time, without anticipating the following ones.
 Every feature request should only take few minutes to implement.

-**The problem:** We want to model different parts of a robot, connect them in different ways as the robot evolve, and implement some features that act on all robot parts.
+**The problem:** We want to model different parts of a robot, connect them in different ways as the robot evolve, and implement some features that act on the whole object graph of robot parts.

 1. **Left arm**
   - [x] Implement a robot left arm.